Statement of commitment to safeguarding children & vulnerable adults

 ‘Child’ is defined as a person under the age of 18 (Children act 1989).

-‘Vulnerable Adult’ is defined as any person aged 18 or over who is or may be in need of community care services by reason of; frailty, learning, physical or learning impairment, age or illness who is or maybe unable to take care of him or herself; or unable to protect him or herself against significant harm or exploration (No Secrets).
+‘Vulnerable Adult’ is defined as any person aged 18 or over who is or may be in need of community care services by reason of; frailty, learning, physical or learning impairment, age or illness who is or maybe unable to take care of him or herself; or unable to protect him or herself against significant harm or exploitation (No Secrets).

 This commitment applies to all our staff including part time, volunteers and visitors.